 Sue Christian had worked close to two decades in the data solutions field when she made the decision to follow her heart to become a middle school teacher.
 During her eight years of service as president for the Owsley County Parent Teacher Student Organization, Sue determined that she wanted to make a difference for the students of Owsley County and Eastern Kentucky.

-This edition of the Family Engagement Blog comes from Robin Keith, Family Engagement Specialist in Laurel County and Pulaski County.
+This edition of the Family Engagement Blog comes from Robin Keith, Family Engagement Specialist in Laurel County.

 On April 20th, 1999 a school shooting occurred at Columbine High School, in Columbine, Colorado.
 Two senior students killed 12 peers and one teacher and injured 21 others.
 After their attack, they turned their guns on themselves.
 Even though this tragedy brought about much pain and suffering, good has come from it in the form of a program impacting over 20 million students across the U.S.

 Rachel Joy Scott, a 17-year-old senior at Columbine, was the first victim.
 Rachel was known for her kindness: reaching out to those who were perceived as “different,” those who were being picked on, and those who were new to the school.
 Shortly before Rachel’s death, she wrote in her journal, “I have this theory that if one person can go out of their way to show compassion, then it will start a chain reaction of the same.
 People will never know how far a little kindness can go.”